PADMA EARTH

 Food by Chef Sasha Emoniee

-The first of the dining series, Songs of Earth is an interactive dining experience inviting guests to feel and experience food and community through sound.
+Songs of Earth is an interactive dining experience inviting guests to feel and experience food and community through sound

 Each course is live-scored by Botanical Sound with the ingredients on each plate.
 A collaborative musical experience, guests are encouraged to play and make music with their food.